UE and VR Development Technical Notes

 HKEY_CLASSES_ROOT\Unreal.ProjectFile

-Then find the shell\open\command entry to see where UnrealVersionSelector.exe is located (if you haven’t installed the source version of the engine, it defaults to the Binaries path of EpicGamesLauncher), for example:
+Then find the shell\open\command entry to see the location of UnrealVersionSelector.exe (if you haven’t installed the source version, it will default to the Binaries path of EpicGamesLauncher), for example:

 1